Alapati Tavite

-Afioga Aliki Faipule Alapati Tavite is a Tokelauan politician who served as the Ulu-o-Tokelau from 2024 to 2025.
-Prior to his tenure as Ulu-o-Tokelau he was elected as taupulega for Nukunonu in 2017 and 2020, and as faipule in 2023.
+Afioga Aliki Faipule Alapati Pita Tavite is a Tokelauan politician serving as the current Ulu-o-Tokelau since 9 March 2026, having previously served in that role from 2024 to 2025.
+Prior to his tenure as Ulu-o-Tokelau he was elected as taupulega for Nukunonu in 2017 and 2020, and has been the faipule for Nukunonu since 2023.
 Tavite also led the Ministry of Finance and Ministry of Health and managed Tokelau's response to the COVID-19 pandemic.

 Career

 Tavite was elected as taupulega, a member of the council of elders, for the atoll of Nukunonu alongside Lino Isaia and Salesio Lui in the 2017 election.
 He was reelected alongside Peato Pelenato and Pafelio Tumua in the 2020 election.
 He was elected as faipule for Nukunonu in the 2023 election.

 In 2023, Tavite was appointed to lead the Ministry of Finance and Ministry of Health in the government of Ulu-o-Tokelau Kelihiano Kalolo.
 He oversaw Tokelau's response to the COVID-19 pandemic.

 Tavite was selected as Ulu-o-Tokelau for 2024.
 The Ulu-o-Tokelau is the head of government of Tokelau.
 The office of ulu rotates on an annual basis between the Faipule, atoll leaders, of each of the country's three atolls.
-Fofo Tuisano succeeded Tavite as Ulu-o-Tokelau.
+Esera Fofō Tuisano succeeded Tavite as Ulu-o-Tokelau.

+Tavite was re-elected as faipule of Nukunonu in 2026.
+On 9 March 2026, he was sworn in as the Ulu-o-Tokelau for that year.